Mapsui/Mapsui/docfx/documentation/faq.md

 In Mapsui v1 and v2 a layer is created with a default style (```Layer.Style```).
 You need to set the Style field to null if you do not want to use it (```Layer.Style = null```).
 The default style shows as a white dot on Point geometries and a black line on LineStrings and Polygons.
-Since most users work with styles on the feature they are not aware of the style on the layer, this makes this confusing.
-The default style should be removed in v3.
+Since most users work with styles on the feature they are not aware of the style on the layer, this make the default style confusing and it should be removed in v3.